 Today, a mere 40% of filings are handled solely via the digital process, while another 40% depend on paper and 20% use a combination of paper and digital processing.
 However, the report also detailed that USCIS intends to put a plan into effect that would allow for 100% electronic filing processes for all applicants, along with two-way electronic communication systems for all customers.
 The plan would be implemented by 2026.

 In addition to digitization, the report also recommends steps to take to improve transparency in USCIS and its processes.
+Applicants would be able to check USCIS processing times online.
 These steps would include upgrading technology for better customer service, faster responses to requests for assistance, identifying certain trends, and releasing studies with recommendations to further improve processes.

 If USCIS can implement more digital solutions and work to boost transparency, the U.S. immigration process would be far more efficient for individuals and immigrant families of all types.